 Advantage of the Great Basin’s Shiga Toxin Direct Assay over conventional culture methodology

-Conventional laboratory based culture based testing for STEC is laborious and time-consuming.
+Conventional, culture-based culture based testing for STEC is laborious and time-consuming.
 A definitive result can take 48-96 hours.
-The Great Basin Shiga Toxin Direct Test uses the polymerase chain reaction (PCR) to detect the genes that encode the toxins (stx1 and stx2) in addition to an O157 specific antigen marker.
-This testing methodology affords a faster turnaround time coupled with greater sensitivity in accurate detection of stx1 and stx2 genes along with O157 serotype in the diagnosis of STEC infections.
-This affords the physician definite diagnostic results in a faster timeframe, allowing them to make timely therapeutic and potentially life-saving patient management decisions.
+The Great Basin Shiga Toxin Direct Test uses molecular methods to detect the Shiga toxin genes (stx1 and stx2) in addition to a genetic O157-specific marker.
+Providing physicians definite diagnostic results in a faster timeframe allows them to make timely therapeutic and potentially life-saving patient management decisions.

 The Great Basin System